All Episodes

 But remember, trans doesn't apply to the shooter.

-It's related though.
+It's related, though.

-So I posted uh was it this morning?
+So I posted, was it this morning?

 Last night, I guess.

-Um, I posted the following.
+I posted the following.

-Now, on the size of my account, uh, a pretty good tweet or a pretty good post where people thought, yeah, I agree with that.
+Now, on the size of my account, a pretty good tweet or a pretty good post where people thought, yeah, I agree with that.

 I might get 80,000 views.

-I got four million on this one.
+I got 4 million on this one.

 So that's sort of a big deal.